tepa46/graphs_analysis/README.md

 1. **PageRank**:
     - Implementation using Gunrock (Elkin)
-    - Implementation using Spark  (Pavlushkin)
+    - Implementation using PySpark  (Pavlushkin)
     - Implementation using GraphBLAS (Shishin)

 2. **Single Source Parent BFS**:
     - Implementation using Gunrock (Elkin)
-    - Implementation using Spark (Pavlushkin)
+    - Implementation using PySpark (Pavlushkin)
     - Implementation using GraphBLAS (Shishin)

 3. **Multi Source Parent BFS**:
     - Implementation using Gunrock (Elkin)
-    - Implementation using Spark (Pavlushkin)
+    - Implementation using PySpark (Pavlushkin)
     - Implementation using GraphBLAS (Shishin)

 ## How To Run